 Fale became the enforcer for Devitt, interfering in his matches and helping him get heel reactions from the audiences, dubbing himself "The Underboss" Bad Luck Fale.

 Devitt explains, "It was meant to be me turning heel with King Fale as my bouncer, similar to Shawn Michaels and Diesel.
 But then Gedo (NJPW Booker) had this idea of we might as well lump all the foreign guys together.
 So, there was Karl Anderson, there was Tama Tonga, and he put us together."

 At the next New Japan Event, Wrestling Dontaku, Karl Anderson, had just been defeated by Hiroshi Tanahashi when Devitt and Fale entered the ring attacking Tanahashi.
 They would later be joined by Tama Tonga and Karl Anderson in the beatdown, with the four foreign men standing tall over the beaten ace of New Japan.

-The Birth of the Bullet Club – "Machine Gun" Karl Anderson
+"Machine Gun" Karl Anderson

 Karl Anderson (real name Chad Allegra) had been wrestling eight years before he first signed with New Japan, after training in their California-based Dojo, in which he met Devitt, before signing a contract with NJPW in 2008.

 Anderson talks about this on the Sam Roberts Podcast:

 "We met at the Los Angeles Dojo in California, where New Japan had like a feeder system.
 Then, me and him came through the Dojo in New Japan.
 We started in New Japan as absolute young boys, on small money, and we had to train every day, stay there for 3 or 4 months at a time.